julieraptor/Diffsinger-Filipino-Phonemizer/README.md

 ## 【 How To Use 】

-### Words are pronounced how it is written.
+### The language is generally pattern-based.

+The g2p doesn't account for unique pronunciations of words in other languages.
-The language is generally pattern-based.
-Therefore, it will follow these rules:
+<p>Therefore, it will follow these rules:

-#### Dipthongs
+### Dipthongs
 Dipthongs are separated into two characters.

 **Examples:**